Trails as Transport in Regional Communities

 Using case studies from the Regional Cycling Strategies, this presentation explores the role of regional trails as transport corridors as well as tourism and recreational assets.

-Andrew McClurg, Planning and Technical Coordinator, Department of Transport and Major Infrastructure
+David Carter, Planning and Project Officer, Department of Transport and Major Infrastructure

 Nature, Harmony, Diversity, Innovation: Practice of Shenzhen Trail Development in Country Parks